Section 1031 Exchange

 If you are an individual or a business and you’re planning to sell your current property and quickly purchase a “like kind” property, a 1031 exchange may be an excellent way for you to save tens of thousands of dollars on federal taxes on your capital gains.

 Michael J. Krus is a seasoned Orlando tax attorney who can help guide you through the exchange process.
 He is dedicated to providing his clients with comprehensive legal assistance and will go over every option to determine the best fit for your situation.
-Contact Attorney Krus today for a consultation to learn more about Section 1031 exchanges or if you have other tax planning questions.
+Contact Attorney Krus today for a free consultation to learn more about Section 1031 exchanges or if you have other tax planning questions.
 Call now at (407) 488-2801.